-3.17 Report distribution
+3.19 Report distribution

-Upload the final report to Brightspace before the final presentation (under Assessment -> Assignments).
+Upload the final report to both OSIRIS and Brightspace before the final presentation (in Brightspace it's under Assessment -> Assignments).
 Send a digital version to your supervisor(s) and examiner by email.
 You do not have to print hard copy versions of the report.

-3.18 Completion
+3.20 Completion

-- You should have uploaded to OSIRIS:
+- The following steps should have been finalized in OSIRIS:

 - learning agreement

 - internship agreement

 - project plan

+- progress evaluation

 - report

 - reflection report

-- Your supervisor/examiner should have uploaded to OSIRIS:

-- progress evaluation

-- assessment forms from:
+- assessment host supervisor

-- supervisor(s)
+- assessment WUR supervisor

-- examiner
+- assessment examiner

-- internship host

 - You should have uploaded to Bright space:

 - project plan

 - report (max.
 10 MB)

-- reflection report